Aaditya-Magar/VelaWearableArt/README.md

 - Framer Motion
 - Radix UI components

-## Running locally

-1. Install dependencies

-   `npm install`

-2. Start the development server

-   `npm run dev`

-3. Open the site in your browser at `http://localhost:8080`

 ## Notes

 This project is intended as a portfolio demo.
-It is not a production storefront and is built to demonstrate frontend development capabilities, design polish, and interactive UI composition.
+It is not a production storefront and is built to demonstrate frontend development capabilities, design polish and interactive UI composition.